chef/chef-web-docs/content/chef_client_security.md

 #### trusted_certs Locations

 When you install Chef Workstation, it creates a `trusted_certs` directory.
-The Chef Workstation `trusted_certs` directory is located at:
+The Chef Workstation `trusted_certs` directory is located:

 - Windows: `C:\chef\trusted_certs`
 - All other systems: `/.chef/trusted_certs`

-When you bootstrap a node, the Chef Infra Client creates the `.chef` directory on the node and copies the SSL certificates for the Chef Infra Server to `/.etc/chef`.
-The node `trusted_certs` directory is located at:
+When you bootstrap a node, the Chef Infra Client copies the SSL certificates for the Chef Infra Server to `/.etc/chef`.
+A node `trusted_certs` directory is located at:

 - `/.etc/chef` (Chef Infra supports Linux nodes)